Indian Motorcycle Brands

 Founded in 1949 in Bombay (now Mumbai) and called Automobile Products of India (API), the brand focused on tricycles and pedal cars.
 It is best known as a manufacturer of lightweight scooters under the Lambretta brand and traditional API tricycles.
 The latter were produced under a license acquired from Italian manufacturers Innocenti.
 However, the company’s main products remained traditional auxiliary systems produced for the automotive industry – brakes and clutches.
 In 2002, the company announced its closure.

-The emblem of the company was not distinguished by a special creative approach to its development.
-It was simple and laconic – text graphics of the API abbreviation in an element resembling the protective glass of a bicycle rickshaw or scooter.
-A simple font without unnecessary elements in monochrome.
-This made the name easy to remember.
+The company’s emblem was not distinguished by a special creative approach to its development.
+It was simple and laconic—text graphics of the API abbreviation in an element resembling the protective glass of a bicycle rickshaw or scooter.
+A simple font without unnecessary elements in monochrome made the name easy to remember.

 Escorts Group